 The City of Owosso has an official parks and recreation plan that has an inventory of the park system, establishes a vision, and makes recommendations for future improvements and programming.
-The parks and recreation plan, adopted in 2006 and amended in 2011, contains detailed information concerning the park system of the city.
+The parks and recreation plan, adopted in 2006 and amended in 2011 and 2017, contains detailed information concerning the park system of the city.
 The Owosso Parks and Recreation Commission was established to assist in realizing the vision of the park plan.
 This group of five engaged citizens meets monthly at city hall to work with the community on establishing new facilities, responding to issues, and making recommendations to the city council.

 Use the links and contact information on this page to learn about the park facilities and their locations, make a park reservation, or to become involved in the community.

 Learn more about the Bentley Park Playscape Project

 Bentley Park Community Build